Your Guide to Yoga at Castle Hill Fitness

 1. Yama (the five “abstentions”): non-violence, non-lying, non-covetousness, non-sensuality, and non-possessiveness;

-2. Niyama (the five “observances”): purity, contentment, austerity, study, and surrender to a highest being;
+2. Niyama (the five “observances”): purity, contentment, austerity, study, and surrender to the highest being;

 3. Asana: the physical practice;